DHTMLGoodies/npm-testing/notes.md

 npm version major
 ```

-npm version do an automatically git commit with the
+The npm version command automatically adds a new tag to the git repository and
-new version number as message.
+makes a commit with the version number as message.

+Note: The version number of using "npm version" has a "v" as prefix.